-§ 15 In the case of salaried employees aged between 25 and 65 years for whom the ITP agreement is or could have been applicable but who do not have any current earned entitlement under ITP 1 or ITPK with the employer, the employer enters into individual agreement with the employee on how the contributions to Flexpension in Service Companies should be dealt with, in the light of current conditions.
+§ 15 In the case of salaried employees aged between 25 and 66 years (ITP 1) or 65 years (ITP 2) respectively for whom the ITP agreement is or could have been applicable but who do not have any current earned entitlement under ITP 1 or ITPK with the employer, the employer enters into individual agreement with the employee on how the contributions to Flexpension in Service Companies should be dealt with, in the light of current conditions.
 Such agreement may also be entered into between the employer and the local union organization.

-§§ 4 and 5 also apply to salaried employees who have no current earned entitlement from ITP 1 or ITPK with the employer.
+\S 4 and 5 also apply to salaried employees who have no current earned entitlement from ITP 1 or ITPK with the employer.